 - Flexible monetization: Earn your way with options like paid live streams, memberships, rentals, one-time purchases, and gated community access — more variety than Kajabi offers.

-- Fantastic support: Uscreen offers fast, reliable customer service, including one-on-one onboarding with every paid plan.
-The migration team handles moving your content from platforms like Kajabi, which you may find tricky to leave.
+- Fantastic support: Uscreen offers fast, reliable customer service, including one-on-one onboarding with higher tier paid plan.

 Reasons to avoid Uscreen

-- Best for creators with an existing audience: For your educational membership to be most effective, you’ll want an existing audience and a lot of content to offer them.
+- Works best with an existing audience: To get the most out of a membership, you’ll want an audience already in place and a solid library of content to offer them.

-- Requires time and effort: Because Uscreen is built for serious creators and includes sophisticated monetization options, you’ll need to invest more time and effort to effectively set up and run the platform compared to Kajabi.
+- Requires time and effort: Because Uscreen is built for serious membership businesses and includes sophisticated monetization options, you’ll need to invest more setup time to run the platform well compared to Kajabi.

-- Lacks advanced course features: Because Uscreen is focused on video monetization and community engagement, you won’t find features like assessments, assignments, and compliance tracking for your courses.
+- Lacks advanced course features: Uscreen focuses on video monetization and community engagement, so you won’t find features like assessments or compliance tracking for your courses.

 With that in mind, Uscreen is worth it if you’re a creator who’s ready to launch a business with content (and a willing audience).